 Rather than protecting investors, the SEC only gets in the way, preventing employers from freely contracting with employees to allow insider trading.
 Instead of prohibiting the right to contract, we should protect it.
 Instead of punishing insiders for their accomplishments in the financial markets, we should repeal insider trading laws.
 We should let people trade on information they’ve rightfully earned.

-October 13th, 2013 | by David | No Comments
+_________________________October 13th, 2013 | by David | No Comments